Eeysirhc/sigmabot/README.md

 ## File Structure

-Source lives in the `main` folder with 3 types.

 * `_sigmabot.py`: exec and most likely won't need to change unless adding a new category
-* `*.py`: houses all the content and majority of the code for each category
+* `/cogs`: houses all the content and majority of the code for each category
-* `ztemplate.py`: if there is a need for a new category then copy this file and follow instrutions on how to edit
+* `/cogs/ztemplate.py`: if there is a need for a new category then copy this file and follow instrutions on how to edit

 ## Customization